Unusual Events in Uzbekistan So Far..

 Alina and I chatted over dinner and she was eager to hear stories of my travels.
 Alina is also keen to travel, but is a lot more limited by visas than I am, being on an Uzbek passport.
 She has lived in an impressive array of countries though.
 Alina’s boyfriend Nazim, who was also lovely, joined us at the restaurant and then we all went to a pub with live music!
 In English!

 Nazim and Alina told me a lot about how people live in Tashkent and why it’s so hard for them to leave Uzbekistan.
 There are the obvious annoyances of requiring visas for almost every country, but the average monthly pay in Uzbekistan is around $300.
 Airfares out of Uzbekistan are more expensive than that.
 So most people would need to save for a lifetime to leave the country.
-In addition to that, there’s a strong chance of their visa getting denied because of a stereotype that people from former Soviet states are likely to never leave if they are allowed to enter a country.
+In addition to that, there’s a strong chance of their visa getting denied.
+This is because of a stereotype that people from former Soviet states are likely to never leave if they are allowed to enter a country.

 Most adults in Tashkent still live with their parents into their 20s and 30s, for economic reasons.
 Alina lives with her mum, who I think was trying to secretly make me fat.
 She cooked at least 2 meals for me a day, no matter what time I left in the morning or came back at night.
 The few days that I had to get up really early, she made my breakfast the night before, to make sure that I wouldn’t go hungry.
 Even when I got back late, there was a meal made for me.
 And of course there was always tea ready for me.